 However, in a modern world of webcams, CCTV and reality filming, Peeping Tom found its voice with modern filmmakers bringing it back from the grave.
 Its stunning dissection of the human obsession with recording and documenting crime feeling even more revenant in our millennial world.
 Peeping Tom provides a chilling viewing experience to this day, and one that delves into the deepest and darkest corners of the human mind.

-Once seen never forgotten, Austrian horror masterpiece Goodnight Mommy follows in the footsteps of director Michael Haneke (Funny Games).
-Providing a film that plays with our very notions of innocence, family and paternal love.
-A film where you sympahies are torn in every direction as you descend down a rabbit hole of psychological and physical terror.
+Once seen never forgotten, Austrian horror masterpiece Goodnight Mommy not only follows in the footsteps of director Michael Haneke (Funny Games).
+But also plays homage the complexity of Carrie.
+Providing us with a film that plays with our notions of innocence, family and paternal love.
+Ultimately creating a film where your sympathies are torn in every direction.
+While you descend down a rabbit hole of pure psychological and physical terror.

 Directors and writers Severin Fiala and Veronika Franz create a stunning atmosphere of sterility and silence.
-With cinematography that pulls the viewer in to its claustrophobic and visceral horror.
-Horror that plays with the bonds between child and mother, and the very notion of family belonging and safety.
-Leading you to one of scariest finales in modern horror.
+Coupled with cinematography that pulls the viewer into claustrophobic and visceral horror.
+Horror that plays with the bonds between child and mother, while deconstructing the safety of family.

 Based on the Henry James 1898 novella The Turn of the Screw.
 British director Jack Clayton’s 1961 film still reigns supreme as the best screen adaptation of the Henry James book.